Precept Bible Study Method

 The next step of group discussion based observations and insights from

-The Inductive Study Method is an investigative approach to the Bible using three basic components:
+The Precept Bible Study Method is an investigative approach to the Bible using three basic components:

 Discover what it says.